About us

 Our history

-His niece, Mary Dunhill Lane, was appointed one of the original Trustees and it was largely her vision that drove the Charity until her death in 1988.
-Her daughter, Kay Glendinning, continued her work and was Executive Director from 1988 until April 2005 when she joined the Board in a non executive capacity.
-In 2019, she stepped down as a Trustee and became the Trust’s first Patron.
+His niece, Mary Dunhill Lane, was appointed one of the original Trustees and it was largely her vision that drove the Charity, named the Herbert E Dunhill Trust, until her death in 1988.
+Her daughter, Kay Glendinning, continued her work and was Executive Director of the charity into which the assets were transferred from 1988 until April 2005 when she joined the Board in a non executive capacity.
+In 2019, she stepped down as a Trustee was the Trust’s Patron until 2024 when she retired from active involvement with the Trust.

 Kay recalls returning to work from maternity leave to ask if she could resume the job she had had on the shop floor in the family business since leaving school at 17.
 She was greeted with a plan hatched by her mother to work in her Uncle Herbert’s expanding charity, directed to address herself to a toppling pile of paper and issued with an instruction to go out and learn about medicine!
 This she did, finding herself very quickly in an operating theatre at Guy’s Hospital watching an operation on a baby.
 She admits to fainting but never looking back.